Search

 Storage duration: In terms of storage duration, the following types of cookies are distinguished:

-General information on revocation and objection (so-called "opt-out"): Users can revoke the consents they have given at any time and object to processing in accordance with the legal requirements.
-For this purpose, users can, among other things, restrict the use of cookies in the settings of their browser (whereby this may also restrict the functionality of our online offer).
+General information on revocation and objection (so-called "opt-out"): Users can revoke the consent they have given at any time and object to processing in accordance with the legal requirements.
+Among other things, users can restrict the use of cookies in their browser settings (although this may also restrict the functionality of our online offering).
 An objection to the use of cookies for online marketing purposes can also be declared via the websites https://optout.aboutads.info and https://www.youronlinechoices.com/.

 Further guidance on processing operations, procedures and services: